jgourassas/icd10cm/README.md

-# Icd10cm
+## Icd10cm

-ICD10 is an open source software web application
+ICD10 is an open source software web application developed in Elixir - Phoenix

-Make sure about the Dates that the ICD10cm codes would be in eï¬€ect Be Sure that the codes are qualiï¬ed for your country.
-This module uses the Clinical Modiï¬cation - USA
+This module uses the Clinical Modication - USA

 We take no father responsibility.
 The software is provided as it is

 To start your Phoenix server:

   * Setup the project with `mix setup`
+  * Please Find out how to setup the data files (Are Located in data dir)
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
-Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
+Please [check our deployment guides](https://hexdocs.pm/phoenix/deploymenthtml).

 ## Learn more